Environment & Wildlife

-- A 150 MW wind farm uses 480 million litres less water each year than a natural gas facility of the same size.
-That’s equivalent to the volume of 160 Olympic sized swimming pools.
+- A 150 megawatt wind farm uses 480 million litres less water each year than a natural gas facility of the same size.
+That’s equivalent to saving as much water as it would take to fill 160 Olympic-sized swimming pools.

-- The IEA recently stated that worldwide, the energy system is thirsty: in 2010, 66 billion cubic meters of water are consumed, and projected to increase consumption by 85 per cent by 2035 – increased use of wind energy will help to reduce our growing thirst for fresh water in the energy sector.
+- The International Energy Agency has stated that worldwide, the energy system uses a great deal of water: in 2010, 66 billion cubic meters of water were consumed by the energy industry, and this water consumption is projected to increase by 85 per cent by 2035.
+Increased use of wind energy will help to reduce our growing thirst for fresh water in the energy sector.

-- In the US alone, the Department of Energy estimates that with a 20 per cent share of wind energy in the power system by 2030, as much as 15 trillion litres of water could be saved.
-That’s the equivalent to annual consumption of more than 9 million US citizens.
+- In the U.S. alone, the Department of Energy estimates that with a 20 per cent share of wind energy in the power system by 2030, as much as 15 trillion litres of water could be saved.
+That’s as much water as about 9 million U.S. citizens would consume annually.

-- A 2011 report by the Union of Concerned Scientist ‘Freshwater Use by U.S. Power Plants’ found that “On average in 2008, plants in the U.S. nuclear fleet withdrew nearly eight times more freshwater than natural gas plants per unit of electricity generated…” and that “wind farms use essentially no water.”
-The report also states that a nuclear plant with recirculating cooling water withdraws 800 to 2,600 gallons per megawatt-hour but consumes 600 to 800 gallons—roughly half the amount withdrawn (Macknick et al. 2011).
+- A 2011 report by the Union of Concerned Scientists, ‘Freshwater Use by U.S. Power Plants’, found that “On average in 2008, plants in the U.S. nuclear fleet withdrew nearly eight times more freshwater than natural gas plants per unit of electricity generated…” and that “wind farms use essentially no water.”
+The report also states that a nuclear plant with re-circulating cooling water withdraws 800 to 2,600 gallons per megawatt-hour but consumes 600 to 800 gallons – roughly half the amount withdrawn (Macknick et al. 2011).
 Recirculation cooling systems result in consumption of water through evaporation, which takes water away from its original source, and is therefore unavailable for other uses.

 Birds and Bats

-- The wind energy industry is deeply committed to protecting wildlife and the natural environment by siting wind farms with respect for all habitats.
-The industry partners with academic leaders, researchers, regulators and wildlife organizations to ensure development of wind energy is respectful and responsible.
+The wind energy industry is committed to respecting and protecting wildlife habitat and the environment, especially considering impacts on birds and bats, when siting wind farms.
+The industry partners with academic leaders, researchers, regulators and wildlife organizations to ensure development of wind energy is responsible.

-- Birds: Project developers ensure there are mechanisms in place to reduce potential risks and to aid in furthering our understanding of actual impacts on avian species – both prior to and following commissioning of wind energy projects.
+- Project developers ensure there are mechanisms in place to reduce potential risks to birds and to aid in furthering our understanding of actual impacts on avian species – both prior to and following commissioning of wind energy projects.

 - The Pembina Institute: GHG Reductions from Enhanced Electrification of Potential New Industrial Demand in British Columbia